 The main person responsible for your learning is you!

-Who checks my homework?
+Who checks my independent learning?

 Your teachers will check to see if you are keeping up with your learning.